spadebuilders/web3-paper-club/README.md

 ## Purpose

-This club exists to share what we learn about various blockchain technologies, in a focused manner.
+This club exists to share what we learn about various web3 technologies in a focused manner.
 The hope is that this will spread knowledge, build community, and provide incentive to keep reading interesting material.

 ## Club Format